What is OpenShell and How to Customize Windows using it?

 5. The color of the taskbar can also be changed via the Taskbar color option.

-Open Shell offers an automatic update feature which saves you the trouble of downloading and installing a new version when it comes out.
+Open Shell offers an automatic update feature, which saves you the trouble of downloading and installing a new version when it becomes available.
 To enable automatic updates for Open Shell on your system, follow the instructions below:

 1. First, open the Start Menu and search for Open Shell Update.
-Open it up.
+Then, open it.

 Opening Open Shell Update Menu